lorenlchen/wheel/README.md

 ## Custom Puzzle
 `custom_puzzle`: This function gives the opportunity for a user to input a custom puzzle for another player to play in a single round against the computer.
 The puzzle writer should follow prompts to write the puzzle while the player is not looking, and then when finished, call the player to play the round as normal.
 During custom puzzles, the wheel is formatted as if it is round 1 (highest value of 2500).
 # Data Download
-Data for this application is scraped from [Wheel Compendium](http://buyavowel.boards.net/page/compendium), a fan-made archive of every Wheel of Fortune game in the Pat Sajak/Vanna White era.

 To initialize the data download and computer logic creation, run:
 ```
 python src/make_data.py